Using PowerOn Auto Provisioning

 Script Execution Phase

-After the device bootstraps itself using the information in the DHCP acknowledgement, the script file is downloaded from the TFTP server.
+Once the device has bootstrapped itself using the information in the DHCP acknowledgement, the script file is downloaded from the TFTP server or the HTTP server.

 The switch runs the configuration script, which downloads and

 installs the software image and downloads a switch-specific